-Each Tuesday (starting 1/31) there will be a brief essay assignment to ascertain how well you are engaged in the course (attending lectures and reading assignments).
+Each Tuesday (starting 1/22) there will be a brief essay assignment to ascertain how well you are engaged in the course (attending lectures and reading assignments).
+These are open book and open note.
 The assignment will start at the beginning of class so if you are late you will lose time and may not be able to complete the assignment.
 The essay topic will come from a central theme from the previous week's reading and course discussions and will be an opportunity for you to reflect on the material.
 These assignments are graded credit/no credit and cannot be made up under any circumstance.
-However, you can miss one essay without penalty.
-If you are prepared each day it is possible that you will earn extra credit, since there will be 6 essays, each worth 2% of your overall grade; you therefore have the opportunity to earn 2 additional percentage points.
+However, you can miss two essays without penalty.
+If you are prepared each day it is possible that you will earn extra credit, since there will be 7 essays, each worth 2% of your overall grade; you therefore have the opportunity to earn 4 additional percentage points.
 Do not assume that simply filling a page will earn you credit; your writing must reflect awareness of central issues and ideas expressed by authors and in class.